 Until gamers outside of Microsoft’s umbrella take a spin with newer builds, this is all we have to go on.
 Right now, it looks like an ode to the first Crackdown updated for a generation, and that’s not a bad place to be.

-The Cloud lets you decimate the city in Crackdown Online
+Decimate the city in Crackdown Online

 When Crackdown 3 was first announced, much of the initial excitement stemmed from its implementation of cloud computing features.
 High octane explosions were a major part of the first two games.
 As first mentioned in the E3 2014 trailer, Crackdown 3 will use the cloud to add a serious boost in computing power, far beyond what the Xbox One can achieve.
 We’ve seen the use of the Microsoft Azure Cloud in small ways — the Drivatar feature in Forza games, and for the enemy AI in the Titanfall franchise — but this is the first time we will see cloud-computing implemented on such a large scale.